vbrazo/data-structures-archives/README.md

 Trie is widely used in various applications, such as autocomplete, spell checker, etc.

+### Performance of a Trie

+Let's discuss the complexity of this algorithm.

+### Time complexity

+If the longest length of the word is `N`, the height of Trie will be `N + 1`.
+Therefore, the time complexity of all insert, search and startsWith methods will be `O(N)`.

+### Space complexity

+If we have `M` words to insert in total and the length of words is at most N, there will be at most `M*N` nodes in the worst case (any two words don't have a common prefix).

+Let's assume that there are maximum `K` different characters (K is equal to 26 in this problem, but might differs in different cases).
+So each node will maintain a map whose size is at most K.

+Therefore, the space complexity will be `O(M*N*K)`.

+It seems that Trie is really space consuming, however, the real space complexity of Trie is much smaller than our estimation, especially when the distribution of words is dense.

+You can also implement it by the array which will achieve a slightly better time performance but a slightly lower space performance.

 ### How to represent a Trie

 #### Array